 We had chosen to make Apple Street Market a cooperative so our communities would have a grocery that would stay in the hands of the community and would stick with us through thick and thin.
 Unlike the traditional corporate model that has abandoned many neighborhoods.

 Our benefit to the community was going to be as an economic and workforce development tool, as well as a means to increase the health of neighborhood residents.

 Increased health benefits – Full-service grocery stores drastically increase the health and economies of communities.
 According to the American Journal for Public Health, introducing a grocery store to a community increases consumption of fruits and vegetables by as much as 32% and greatly decreases the risk of diabetes and obesity.
 Conversely, the over-saturation of convenience stores, when there are not accessible grocery stores, results in less healthy food options, increased obesity, and decreased produce intake.
 In recent years, much attention and research have shown the disparities between food access and the food environment in lower-income urban areas.
 Introducing these stores would save low-income residents substantial time and money (especially those without vehicles) and dramatically increase their exposure to healthy food options.

 Workforce development – In addition to the creation of living wage, career jobs, there will be extensive worker-owner training through the Co-op Cincy on everything an owner needs to run a successful business.

 Economic development – A walkable grocery store acts as a mall anchor markedly improving foot traffic for surrounding businesses and increasing sales up to 30% for other businesses in the neighborhood business district.
 And, other businesses will generally attempt to locate in the vicinity of a grocery store.

 Additionally, these stores will be accessible to all.
-Significant efforts have been put into making ownership, and its benefits, available to the entire neighborhood; the goal being to reflect in the number of community-owners the same portion of low-income individuals as the host neighborhood if not more.
+Significant efforts have been put into making ownership, and its benefits, available to the entire neighborhood; the goal was to reflect in the number of community-owners the same portion of low-income individuals as the host neighborhood if not more.